NewsLocal News

 “They use basic things.
 I mean they use Ziploc bags they use Saran wrap and they will put it inside themselves, not necessarily just swallowing it, they will put it other places,” said Richardville.

-An image is produced that reveals if anything foreign is hidden inside the body.
+It’s a simple 30-second body scan, similar to what is used at airports.
+The scan produces an image that reveals if anything foreign is hidden inside the body.

-“Before we had this machine in place, we had four individuals who overdosed that we brought in Narcan and performing medical procedures back there trying to resuscitate and then once we put this machine in place, the only time we’ve had one since is the week that this machine went down,” said Sappington.
+Undersheriff Jon Sappington said the machine is incredibly successful, “Before we had this machine in place, we had four individuals who overdosed that we brought in Narcan and performing medical procedures back there trying to resuscitate and then once we put this machine in place, the only time we’ve had one since is the week that this machine went down."

-The machines can run upwards of $120,000.
+The machines can cost up to $120,000.

 Possible jail fentanyl exposure another example of new tech needed, sheriff says

-Sheriff Elliott said he knows how the substance was able to go undetected.
+Sheriff Elliott said he knew how the substance was able to go undetected.
 Without body scanners used by other counties in Green Country, he said, materials hidden inside inmates' bodies can't be detected by jailers so easily.

 "But with this medical grade scanner we can put inmates on it do a scan, and then the detention officer themselves will be able to see if there's little baggies up in them or if there's something in that body that should not be there," the sheriff said.

 "I think this is a piece of technology that will save lives.
-I think this is a piece of technology that the county needs to invest in, because the more we can keep injuries out of our jail and overdoses out of our jail, the less of a liability there is on the county."
+I think this is a piece of technology that the county needs to invest in because the more we can keep injuries out of our jail and overdoses out of our jail, the less of liability there is on the county."

 Stay in touch with us anytime, anywhere --